-CST 272 Introduction to Multimedia Design

-Provides students with an overview of how multimedia applications are created.
+CST 272 Introduction to Multimedia Design Provides students with an overview of how multimedia applications are created.
 The use of text, graphics, animation, sound, and video will be explored, as will the hardware and design software used for creating multimedia projects.
-Prerequisite: CST 141 or permission of instructor.
+Prerequisite: CST 141 or with final approval of the department chair.
 (3)

 CST 273 Introduction to Photoshop Introductory Adobe Photoshop course familiarizes users the editing capabilities of Adobe Photoshop software, such as rotating, cropping, or resizing, as well as more advanced manipulations, such as air-brushing, retouching, photo repair, changing the contrast of images and balancing or combining elements of different images.
 You'll learn to choose and use the best techniques for common Photoshop jobs.
-Prerequisite: CST 141 or permission of instructor.
+Prerequisite: CST 141 or with final approval of the department chair.
 (3)